-After making your favorite soda with a flavored fountain syrup and chilled soda water, simply add a tablespoonful, or two, of unwhipped whipping cream to the glass.
-Fountain syrup flavors such as chocolate, vanilla, and coffee all go great with cream.
+After making your favorite soda with a flavored soda syrup and chilled soda water, simply add 1 or 2 tablespoons of heavy cream (whipping cream) to the glass.
+Fountain syrup flavors such as chocolate, vanilla, and coffee go great with cream.

-Next, give it a very brief stir and you have a historic treat dating from the early days of the marble soda fountain.
+Next, give it a very brief stir and you have a historic beverage that dates from the early days of the marble soda fountain.
 Serve it in a tall fountain glass with a couple of soda straws.

-Heavy cream may be added to almost any soda beverage if you want to re-create a traditional cream soda.
+Heavy cream can be added to most non acidic flavored sodas to re-create a traditional cream soda.

-Instead of soda water and fountain syrup, you may substitute your favorite flavor of soda pop, but be forewarned, not all brand-name soda flavors will taste good with cream.
-But, as a rule of thumb, any soda flavor that tastes good in an ice cream float will usually taste okay with just cream added.
+Instead of soda water and fountain syrup, you can substitute your favorite flavor of soda pop, but be forewarned, not all brand-name soda flavors will taste good with cream.